-If you need a good tripod for outdoor macro photography you will want one that works for all types of photography situations.
+So, you need a good tripod for outdoor macro photography.
+You'll want a tripod that works for macro photography as well as most other types of photography situations.
 I get it.
 That makes sense.

 I have 6 tripods and 4 of them pretty much suck for shooting macro photos down close to the ground.
 One is great for travel.
-I have another tripod that I use mostly for portraits.
+Another tripod that I use mostly for portraits.

 I have a third one that stays in the basement for shooting videos for my photography blogs.
 My 4th tripod is a mini tripod and I use that occasionally with hiking and it's good for inside or outside macro photography.

 I keep my 5th tripod because I am nostalgic and the sixth tripod is for lending out to my photography students.
 How's that for overkill?

 But what about you?